reogaro/heidelberg-dynamics/README.md

 git clone --recurse-submodules -j8 https://github.com/reogaro/heidelberg-dynamics.git
 ```

-This *should* open an authentification window.
-Hopefully.
-To update the submodule, use `git pull --recurse-submodules`.
+To update the submodule, use `git submodule update --remote`.

 ## Setting Up the Environment for Development